 Stay safe at work.

 Depending on your situation, you may want to let your employer know that you’ve left your abuser.
-If you’re worried about them showing up at your workplace, your manager may be able to transfer you to another department, or be on the lookout for suspicious activity.
+If you’re worried about them showing up at your workplace, your manager may be able to support you or be on the lookout for suspicious activity.

 Talk to someone.